 What Is a Prebiotic Supplement?

-Prehistoric hunter-gatherers ingested many prebiotic-containing foods, such as desert plants.
+Prehistoric hunter-gatherers ingested many prebiotic-containing foods.
 If you have not carried on that tradition and you don’t ingest enough prebiotic-rich foods in your diet, supplementation can fill the gaps.

 Prebiotics are available as stand-alone supplements or combined with a probiotic formula to enhance its effectiveness.
+A supplement that contains both is called a synbiotic.
 Depending upon your goals, you may wish to take a combination product or a pure prebiotic.
-Keep in mind that a probiotic must be taken with a prebiotic (either as a supplement or food) to be effective, but a prebiotic can provide stand-alone health benefits.
+A probiotic should be taken with a prebiotic (either as a supplement or food) to be effective, but a prebiotic can provide stand-alone health benefits.

 The Best Prebiotic Foods That Everyone Should Eat

-- Whole grain corn—look for organic, non-GMO, sprouted corn products.
+- Whole grain corn — only choose organic, non-GMO, sprouted corn products.

-It is worth noting that prebiotics are also abundant in breast milk and help babies build good gut bacteria, a benefit that’s thought to help protect infants from infections.
+It is worth noting that prebiotics are also abundant in breast milk and help babies build good gut bacteria, a benefit that likely protects infants from infections.

 How Many Prebiotic Foods Should You Consume Daily?

 Your natural health care professional can help you determine the best diet plan based on your current state of health and your goals.
 Based on my experience and the current research, I recommend consuming at least one or two prebiotic-rich foods a day to help maintain good gut health.
-This is in addition to a diet that’s already rich in fruits and vegetables—which may offer additional prebiotic benefits.
+This is in addition to a diet that’s already rich in fruits and vegetables.
 An easy solution is to eat soups with onions and garlic, substitute Jerusalem artichokes for potatoes, and blend bananas or resistant starch (like potato starch) into your smoothies.
 Don’t forget to make sure that your probiotic supplement contains prebiotic fiber.